MachineGnostics/machinegnostics.io/docs/installation.md

 # Installation Guide

 Machine Gnostics is distributed as a standard Python package and is designed for easy installation and integration into your data science workflow.
-The library has been tested on macOS with Python 3.11 and is fully compatible with standard data science libraries such as NumPy, pandas, and SciPy.
+The library has been tested on macOS with Python 3.11 and is fully compatible with standard data science libraries.

 ---